Doctoral research (2013-2018)

-In my doctoral work, I address the gap in empirical and theoretical understanding of how resilience thinking is applied in the context of water governance, broadly defined.
-More specifically, I study the intersection of water governance, resilience and environmental justice in urban contexts.
-I study the nascent challenges to urban water governance in the face of global environmental change and their implications for transformation in the urban water sector.
-I engage critically with resilience, evaluating the various ways in which resilience thinking and planning agendas are (re)shaping urban water governance across different scales.
-With a specific focus on a case study from South Africa, I theorize and develop a situated understanding of water resilience – attentive to specific biophysical environments, lived experiences, socio-political and governance contexts, power and marginalization – for water experts and decision-makers on one hand, and residents of impoverished, peri-uban and informal settlements on the other.
+In my doctoral work, I addressed the gap in empirical and theoretical understanding of how resilience thinking is applied in the context of water governance, broadly defined.
+More specifically, I studied the intersection of water governance, resilience and environmental justice in urban contexts.
+I studied the nascent challenges to urban water governance in the face of global environmental change and their implications for transformation in the urban water sector.
+I engaged critically with resilience, evaluating the various ways in which resilience thinking and planning agendas are (re)shaping urban water governance across different scales.
+With a specific focus on a case study from South Africa, I theorized and developed a situated understanding of water resilience – attentive to specific biophysical environments, lived experiences, socio-political and governance contexts, power and marginalization – for water experts and decision-makers on one hand, and residents of impoverished, peri-uban and informal settlements on the other.
 My work further informs the possibilities for addressing equity and social justice concerns within a resilience framework, by investigating the discursive and practical manifestations of questions of poverty, inequality and differentiated water-related vulnerabilities in water governance.
-Ultimately, this project aims to engage with resilience thinking critically by investigating the different dimensions in which resilience can be evaluated.
+Ultimately, my dissertation work aimed to engage with resilience thinking critically by investigating the different dimensions in which resilience can be evaluated.
 My doctoral dissertation is available online.